chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

 {% include blog-lazy-image.html description="mp3 compare itunes mp3tag" width="1500" height="891" src="/assets/images/posts/mp3-tag-bit-cover.jpg" %}

 Yep, a single byte could make a big difference :open_mouth:.
-The fact is that the [ID3 standard](http://id3.org/d3v2.3.0 "ID3 standard") accept multiple types of attached picture for an mp3: front cover, back cover, icon, artist photo ecc.
-The type of picture is represented as a byte just after the MIME type in the attached picture frame of the ID3 standard.
+The fact is that the [ID3 standard](http://id3.org/d3v2.3.0 "ID3 standard") accept multiple types of attached picture for an mp3: front cover, back cover, icon, artist photo etc. The type of picture is represented as a byte just after the MIME type in the attached picture frame of the ID3 standard.
 The problem is that iTunes and other "mp3 tagger" native macOS applications don't let the user modify the type of the attached picture.
 All this application set the byte to `0x00` that in the ID3 standard corresponds to the *"Other"*